Annie-B Parson: The Other Here (2007)

 The Other Here was an original work based on the writing of Masuji Ibuse.
 It was commissioned by the Japan Society, who asked that the piece in some way be engaged with Japanese culture.
 The director of the Japan society, Yoko Shioya, suggested they consider the works of Masuji Ibuse.

 Parson and her team began with a selection of source materials- the Chekhovian stories of Ibuse, verbatim text from transcripts of American life insurance conferences, traditional Japanese dances, Japanese pop music, a large table and a zither.
 Slowly, through collective exploration, the themes between these disparate materials are discovered, and a story begins to emerge.
 A man trying to give a speech at a conference is interrupted to watch a hand clapping dance, to perform a dance of his own, and to receive the gift of a fish.
 The fish becomes central.

 Theatre Forum noted that the piece, exists at that point of collision between form and substance” and that “the intricacy of that subtle emotional palette is one of [its] great strengths."

 The Other Here was developed at the CUNY Festival of New Work in NYC, 2005.
 It then played at Lincoln Center Out of Doors (2006) and at the University of Maryland (2006).
 Its official premiere was at The Japan Society in February 2007.

 Orestes (2009)

-From the pen of “one of the most exciting poets writing in English” (New York Times) comes the world premiere of Anne Carson's vibrant new translations of the ORESTEIA myth.
-This grand kaleidoscopic compilation gathers together the works of Aeschylus, Sophocles, and Euripides to tell the fall of the mighty house of Atreus.

-A Classic Stage Company presentation of three plays in three acts.
-“Agamemnon” and “Elektra” directed by Brian Kulick and Gisela Cardenas.
-“Orestes” directed by Paul Lazar and Associate directed and choreographed by Annie-B Parson.

-This piece performed at the Classic Stage Company, New York in March 2009.
+In 2009 ,parson served as associate director and choreographer for Orestes ,a production by the Classic Stage Company in New York.
+The production ,based on translations by Anne Carson ,combined works by Aeschylus ,Sophocles ,and Euripides and was directed by Paul Lazar.